Mechanical Engineering Technology - Automated Manufacturing

 - The student has taken and passed a similar course at a POST-SECONDARY INSTITUTION and has official documented proof of such.

-- The student has taken a course in another program at the college whose course objectives match those of the course in question.
+- The student has taken a course in another program at the college whose course objectives match at least 80% of those of the course in question.

 - The student has not failed the course in the program after completion of the equivalent course.
 This rule may be waived if extenuating circumstances apply.